utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 ## About GraphQL Requests

 Every GraphQL request requires a URL and a query.
 The URL is the endpoint where the data is hosted, and the query defines what exactly needs to be retrieved from this data source.
 A GraphQL request can also have a schema configured to inform you of the data fields available from the server that can be included in the query.
-The request can also contain additional information such as auth, headers, and settings based on the requirements specified by the API.
+The request can also contain additional information such as authentication, headers, and settings based on the requirements specified by the API.

 Using a GraphQL request, you can execute three different types of Queries: